KVM-VMI/nitro/doc/source/introduction.rst

 the tools for simulating abnormal system behavior.
 For example, how do you test your software for hardware failures or uncommon system call return values that almost never happen.
 Traditionally, bugs related to these things have been hard to replicate and fix.
-One of Nitro's goals is to make this feasible by providing tools for faking strange, uncommon, events.
+One of goals for the project is to make this feasible by providing tools for faking strange and uncommon events.

 State of the Project
 --------------------